The Easiest Guide to Creating a Lesson Plan Template

 Assessments

-One of the most important things to consider when creating a template are the different types of assessments that you might have.
+One of the most important things to consider when creating a template is the different types of assessments that you might have.
 Create one for each type of assessment, then change the number on it according to how many times you will offer that assessment during your course.

 Related Reading: How to Use Scaffolding Strategies in the Classroom